We are always looking for bright,

 co-author on some

-make it clear that you wish to work in an area that has good
+make it clear that you wish to work in areas that have good

 - Q: Is the GRE required